LGBT Pride Week in Fort Wayne

 Fort Wayne boasts many reasons for LGBT travel year-round, but July holds special for Pride in Fort Wayne.
 Fort Wayne is home to one of the top 7 pro-LGBT events in Indiana, the Fort Wayne Pride festival.
 This two day event features live entertainment, vendor market, a beer tent, concessions, workshops, tournaments, KidSpace and more.
 Fort Wayne Pride 2021 will be held on July 23 and 24 at Headwaters Park, 333 S. Clinton (corner of Clinton and Superior).

-Fort Wayne Pride festival attracts over 10,000 attendees of all ages, sexualities, races and backgrounds over its two days, being voted Fort Wayne's third favorite festival (behind Johnny Appleseed and Three Rivers).
+Fort Wayne Pride festival attracts over 10,000 attendees of all ages, sexualities, races and backgrounds over its two days, being voted one of Fort Wayne's favorite festivals.
 The spirit and sense of community among festival goers exemplifies the ever-present Hoosier Hospitality in Fort Wayne!